Preloader

 What’s Next for DXB?

-Additionally, the airport is testing a facial recognition-only boarding system for select international routes — aiming to fully digitize the travel experience from entry to gate.
+The airport, also, is piloting a facial recognition-only boarding system on select international flights - as it seeks to digitize the entire travel experience, gate to entry.

 Conclusion: Dubai’s Skyward Momentum